 Stakeholders noted that while the Central Coast has an abundance of natural assets that contribute to liveability, the region needs to improve the population's capacity to sustain skilled employment if it is to provide the economic opportunity required to maintain a high quality of life.

-Further education and skills training will be essential in discouraging young people from relocating, growing the region's workforce capability and uplifting liveability.
-For instance, the Central Coast Clinical School and Research Institute, a joint project between the Australian Government, the NSW Government and the University of Newcastle was identified by stakeholders as a drawcard for health professionals, and young people seeking training and employment.
+Further training and skills was seen as a priority for future planning of the region's growth industries, and essential in retaining young people, growing the region's workforce capability and uplifting liveability.
+For instance, the Central Coast Clinical School and Research Institute, a joint project between the Australian Government, the NSW Government and the University of Newcastle was identified by stakeholders as a draw card for health professionals, and young people seeking training and employment.